 - it adds great flavor!

-There are a lot of different ways to roast a turkey, but I wanted to keep this turkey recipe as simple as possible so that it’s easy to throw in if you are home for the day but have work to do or kids to help with schoolwork.
+There are a lot of different ways to do up a roast turkey, but I wanted to keep this turkey recipe as simple as possible because we all know there are a hundred other things to do, too!

-Cooking a whole turkey requires minimal prep, there is very little hands on work and a family can easily get many, many meals out of one turkey (even if you’re not feeding a crowd!).
+Cooking a whole turkey requires minimal prep, there is very little hands-on work and a family can easily get many, many meals out of one turkey (even if you’re not feeding a crowd!).

 A turkey’s cook time depends on a few factors, such as how large it is, how high your oven temperature is, and your method of cooking.

-A whole turkey is cooked when the meat thermometer reads 170°F (77°C) for an unstuffed turkey, and the juices run clear.
+A whole turkey is cooked when the meat thermometer reads 170°F (77°C), and the juices run clear.
 Insert meat thermometer in the thickest part of the inner thigh, but not touching the bone.

-Cooked turkey can be stored in an airtight container in the refrigerator up to 3 days before using.
+Leftover turkey can be store in an airtight container in the refrigerator for up to 3 days.

-Cooked turkey can be tightly wrapped, placed in a freezer bag, or in an airtight container (the first two options will do the best job of warding off freezer burn) for up to 3 months.
+It can also be frozen (tightly wrapped, in a freezer bag or an airtight container) for up to 3 months.